gdfwj/gdfwj.github.io/_pages/about.md

 I am a second-year Master's student in Computer Science at UC San Diego.
 I have received my Bachelor's in Computer Science at Beihang Univerisity in 2024.

-My research interests lie in LLM (Large Language Model), IoT (Internet of Things), Systems for AI, and edge computing.
+My research interests lie in Machine Learning, IoT (Internet of Things), LLM (Large Language Model), Systems for AI, and edge computing.
 I aim to build multi-modal and general AI systems that can assist people across all aspects of daily life.
 I am currently developing an efficient edge LLM agent system that retrieves and reasons over database and sensor data to answer natural-language queries in SeeLab, advised by Prof.[Tajana Šimunić Rosing](https://cseweb.ucsd.edu/~trosing/) and [Ye Tian](https://scholar.google.com/citations?user=P3hRr2wAAAAJ&hl=en).

 ### Publications